blue bulletin from bcidaho

 Preventive care: Get screened for osteoporosis

-Osteoporosis is a disease that causes your bones to become weak and more likely to break or fracture.
-The best way to know your risk for osteoporosis is to get a bone density test, called a dual-energy X-ray absorptiometry (DEXA) scan.
+The best way to know if you are at risk for osteoporosis is to get a bone density test, called a dual-energy X-ray absorptiometry (DEXA) scan.
 Your risk of breaking a bone is higher if your bone density or T-score, which compares your bone density to what is expected in a healthy adult of your gender, is low.
+If your T-score is -2.5 or lower, you might have osteoporosis.

 • Find out if you have osteoporosis